COMPOSITION 3A - 2022/3

 Summative assessment for this module includes

-- A portfolio of 3 works (total duration 5-16 minutes), with scores, audio realisation and a commentary of up to 1500 words.
-The portfolio is assessed on theoretical knowledge of the module concepts, idiomatic, imaginative and effective musical application of module concepts, contextualisation and reflection of creative practice, score and commentary presentation and writing style, and idiomatic realization of the works (Learning outcomes 1-8).
-The portfolio is worth 80% of the final grade.
+- Two compositional responses to 2 of the 3 topics covered on the module.
+According to lecturer preference these responses might take the form of a prescribed study or set of exercises.
+The compositional responses are to be submitted both as scores and audio realisations in ways appropriate to the style and genre adopted.
+Each compositional response should be accompanied by a brief commentary of between 500 and 750 words.
+The compositional responses are assessed on theoretical knowledge of the module concepts, idiomatic, imaginative and effective musical application of module concepts, contextualisation and reflection of creative practice, score and commentary presentation and writing style, and idiomatic realization of the works (Learning outcomes 1-9).
+Each compositional response is worth 35% of the final grade.

 Detailed feedback on the presentation and portfolio is given (with a breakdown of strengths and weaknesses) in order to enhance continuing compositional practice.

-- Develop flexibility and imaginative responsiveness to creative challenge.
+- Develop your ability to respond flexibly and imaginatively to creative challenge.

 C - Cognitive/analytical